PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 You can also add files to an existing repository on GitHub.com.
 Before you can add a new file, you need to clone the repository to your local device.
 Cloning a repository pulls down a full copy of all the repository data that GitHub.com has at that point in time, including all versions of every file and folder for the project.

 To clone a repository, open GitHub.com, and navigate to the main page of the repository.
-Above the list of files, click on the downward pointing arrow to 'Open with GitHub Desktop'.
+Above the list of files, click on the downward pointing arrow to 'Open with GitHub Desktop' ([Source](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).

 ![GitHub clone](./images/GitHubCloneOnline.gif)